e-mail: bok@dhit.pl

 neodymium magnets

-We offer red color magnetic Nd2Fe14B - our offer.
-Practically all magnesy neodymowe on our website are in stock for immediate purchase (see the list).
-Check out the magnet pricing for more details see the magnet price list
+We offer blue color magnetic Nd2Fe14B - our proposal.
+All magnesy neodymowe on our website are available for immediate delivery (check the list).
+See the magnet pricing for more details check the magnet price list

-Where to purchase strong neodymium magnet?
-Holders with magnets in solid and airtight enclosure are excellent for use in variable and difficult climate conditions, including during snow and rain more...
+Where to purchase very strong neodymium magnet?
+Magnet holders in solid and airtight enclosure are excellent for use in challenging climate conditions, including in the rain and snow more...

 magnets with holders

-Holders with magnets can be applied to facilitate production processes, exploring underwater areas, or locating space rocks made of metal check...
+Magnetic holders can be applied to facilitate production, exploring underwater areas, or finding space rocks from gold read...

 Dhit sp. z o.o. logo